BahaaAlnabeeh/Sonic-Driver-App/README.md

 * The arrival of a notification to the driver when a new application is received to accept or rejected if it does not suitable with it.
 * The possibility of changing the image of the driver and his data.

-For More Details and see apk of this application, Do not hesitate to communicate with me at Email: alnbyhbha@gmail.com
+For More Details and see apk of this application, Do not hesitate to communicate with me

 Driver App Screens